Leah1977/familyfavs/TESTING.md

 **Result**

 When you click on  Home, you are returned to the home page.
-When you click on How to Play, a modal pops up with instructions on How To Play.
+When you click on Register, you are redirected to the registration page.
-When you click on Sign up, you are redirected to a sign-up page.
+When you click on Log In, you are redirected to a Log In page.

 **Expected**
 The links work as expected.

-Tested the overlay

 **Expected**

 Tested the social contact links in the footer

 Tested the social contact links on all pages.
-When you click on a social link, the link should change colour when you hover over it and, when clicked, will redirect you to the relevant page in a new window.
+When you click on a social link, the button will redirect you to the relevant page in a new window.

 **Expected**